bcsaldias/meta_learn_source_code/README.md

 * Run preprocess_data.py.
 This will generate files basic_dict.x and episodes_x.csv where x = train, test, val

 ## Repository Structure
-- Models : Directory for storing the models
+- Models : Directory for storing the models (will be created)
-- Outputs : Directory for storing the outputs (output runs as well as hole features)
+- Outputs : Directory for storing the outputs (output runs as well as hole features) (will be created)
 - Trained_Models (can be downloaded from [here](https://drive.google.com/file/d/1fzJP5qejRfVpxRAEKTY1BiyhfNC6O00T/view?usp=sharing))
 	- base_model : Trained base model
 	- tssa_fomaml : TSSA-FOMAML best model